• Skip to primary navigation

 Costal Carolina University

 Pamela Martin is a Professor of Political Science and HTC Distinguished Honors Fellow at Coastal Carolina University, where she teaches international relations, environmental politics, and sustainability.
-As Executive Director of the RISE Center, a UN University Regional Centre of Expertise, she focuses on sustainable development.
+She is the Executive Director of the RISE Center, a UN University Regional Centre of Expertise, that focuses on sustainable development.
 She has published extensively on global environmental policy and co-authored The Politics of Rights of Nature (MIT Press) with Craig Kauffman, exploring sustainability strategies.
 Martin collaborates with organizations and communities to develop resilience and sustainability plans.

 Representatives